bobgilmore/githooks/README.md

 I started writing these with Ruby on Rails in mind, so most of the checks are for Ruby, JavaScript, or general git use.
 I've sprinkled a few checks here and there for problems in other languages, and I'll add more.

 If you know of a common mistake, please create an issue, or better yet, a pull request.
-See *[Advice for Editors]*(#advice-for-committers) below.
+See [Advice for Committers](#advice-for-committers) below.

 pre-commit
 ----------